 - Membership will increase India’s access to state-of-the-art technology from the other members of the Group.

 - Access to technology and being allowed to produce nuclear equipment will give a boost to the Make in India program.
 That will, in turn, boost the economic growth of our country.

 - Namibia is the fourth-largest producer of uranium and it agreed to sell the nuclear fuel to India in 2009.
-However, that hasn’t happened, as Namibia has signed Pelindaba Treaty, which essentially controls the supply of uranium from Africa to the rest of the world.
+However, that hasn’t happened, as Namibia has signed the Pelindaba Treaty, which essentially controls the supply of uranium from Africa to the rest of the world.
 If India joins the NSG, such reservations from Namibia are expected to melt away.

-- India will get an opportunity to voice it’s concern if in case of change in the provision of the NSG guidelines.
+- India will get an opportunity to voice it’s a concern if in case of change in the provision of the NSG guidelines.

 |INDIA’S NUCLEAR DOCTRINE|

 - India will only use nuclear weapons in response to a nuclear attack on Indian territory, or Indian forces.

 - A caveat is made about their possible use in response to a chemical or biological attack.

 - India’s response to a first strike will be massive, causing ‘unacceptable damage’.